-(6) FAIR VALUE MEASUREMENTS
+(7) FAIR VALUE MEASUREMENTS

 The fair value of cash equivalents is classified using a hierarchy prioritized based on inputs.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
-Level 2 inputs are quoted prices for similar assets and liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, for substantially the full term of the financial instrument.
-Level 3 inputs are unobservable inputs based on management's own assumptions used to measure assets and liabilities at fair value.
+Level 2 inputs are quoted prices for similar assets and liabilities in active markets for identical assets or liabilities at fair value.
+A financial asset or inability scales assets and liabilities at fair value.
 A financial asset or liability's classification within the hierarchy is determined based on the lowest level input that is significant to the fair value measurement.